iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/1D Wave in Infinite Domain.md

 ---
 ### **Fourier Transform**

+> [!warn]-
-**DO NOTE USE: Separation of Variables** for these type of PDE on an infinite domain.
+> DO NOTE USE separation of Variables for these type of PDE on an infinite domain.

 Engenfunctions for the SV is because there is a boundary, the barrier, and it forces the shape of those eigen functions.
 However, under infinite domain, they are not discrete anymore, because we are considering limits for the boundary conditions.
 And the results is expressed in term of the initial conditions.